-- 4.7 Glasgow's Strategic Plan for Cycling sets out a diagrammatic representation (Fig 7) of Glasgow's aspirations to improve cycling infrastructure in this part of the City.
-It identifies aspirations for both enhanced north-south (a route from the City Centre via Hampden, Muirend and Linn Park) and east west (between Linn Park and Pollok Park) connectivity.
-In pursuing such projects, opportunities should be taken to improve the environment of local areas as part of a placemaking approach. - 4.8 Other considerations that the draft Open Space Strategy identifies as important in informing the current and future need for open space to enhance the City's Health include consideration of: - opportunities to encourage play; - provision of an appropriate quantity and quality of open space to meet demand for formal outdoor sports; - provision of an appropriate quantity of open space to meet demand for food growing; and - how open space can help address issues such as air quality and pollution
+- 4.7 Glasgow's Strategic Plan for Cycling (SPC) sets out a diagrammatic representation (Fig 7) of Glasgow's aspirations to improve cycling infrastructure in this part of the City, mainly east-west but including on a north-south axis to the east of Victoria Park.
+It also illustrates an aspiration for future network development from Glasgow University, north-west through Anniesland to Drumchapel.
+Much of Great Western Road, north-west of Anniesland Cross, is wide and with a generous central reservation, and there may be opportunities to re-imagine the road to provide a more attractive route for cyclists, in line with the ambitions of the SPC.
+This could be investigated further in the Stage 2 LCA process. - 4.8 Other considerations that the draft Open Space Strategy identifies as important in informing the current and future need for open space to enhance the City's Health include consideration of: - opportunities to encourage play; - provision of an appropriate quantity and quality of open space to meet demand for formal outdoor sports; - provision of an appropriate quantity of open space to meet demand for food growing; and - how open space can help address issues such as air quality and pollution warmth and precipitation can have significant impacts on habitats and the species they sustain.
+An increase in heat, rainfall and winds can impact on building fabric, ground conditions, road surfaces and rail lines, with implications for the transport network and other utilities.
+City Centre temperatures could increase as the built fabric absorbs and retain more of the sun's heat.
+Our open spaces provide opportunities to help the City adapt to inevitable climate change.